python-jsonschema/jsonschema/docs/validate.rst

         Check if the instance is valid under the current `schema`.

-        Raises:
+        :raises: `jsonschema.exceptions.ValidationError` if the

-            jsonschema.exceptions.ValidationError: if the instance is invalid
+            instance is invalid

         >>> schema = {"maxItems" : 2}
         >>> Draft3Validator(schema).validate([2, 3, 4])